CROOKSVILLE FIELD

 Muskingum and Perry Counties

 Eastern Ohio was the land of giants among coal mining equipment.
 One of the most famous was the Big Muskie Bucyrus-Erie dragline.
 It was owned by Central Ohio Coal Company (a subsidiary of American Electric Power) and used at their large surface mine from 1969 until 1991.
-Despite valiant efforts to preserve it it has been scrapped except for the bucket of the dragline, shown here in its current state as a roadside tourist attraction.
+Despite valiant efforts to preserve it, it has been scrapped except for the bucket of the dragline, shown here, which is displayed as a roadside tourist attraction.

 Coshocton and Muskingum Counties